 Omaha poker is quickly becoming one of the most popular online poker variants, second only to Texas hold’em poker.
-If you play poker online regularly, you’ll probably have played the latter version on poker game casino floors or for poker nights with your buddies.
+You’ll probably have played the latter version online or in casinos, or at poker nights with your buddies.
 However, Omaha is also a game worth getting into.
-It’s easy to pick up (especially if you know how to play hold’em), and there’s tons of action on hand throughout the game.
-But, if you’re considering switching from hold’em to Omaha, there are a few things you should know first.
+It’s easy to pick up (especially if you know how to play hold’em), and there’s tons of action throughout the game.
+If you are considering switching from hold ’em to Omaha or at least giving the latter a try, there are a few things you should know first.

 This blog post takes a look at the subtle differences between Omaha and Texas hold’em and provides a quick guide on how to play Omaha for beginners.

 Before discussing how to play this popular poker variant, it’s useful to understand a bit about where it comes from and why people play it.
-This poker variant offers players some of the best poker action they could want, and it can be pretty challenging to boot, which is great for all of the strategic thinkers out there.
+Omaha offers players some of the best poker action, and it can be pretty challenging to boot, which is great for strategic thinkers and anyone with a passion for cards.

 Just as with the umbrella of poker games, there are a few variants of Omaha as well, the most popular being pot-limit Omaha (PLO).
-Another Omaha variant that you’ll be able to find at most online casinos is Omaha hi-lo.
+Another Omaha variant that you’ll be able to find at most online casinos is Omaha hi-lo, also called Omaha high-low, Omaha h/l, Omaha hi-lo 8-or-better, or Omaha-8.
+There are also five-card Omaha, six-card Omaha, Courchevel, and Big O.

 Part of this game’s immense success is its rules.
 The basic Omaha rules are the same as the basic Texas hold’em rules, so if you know how to play one, you’ll be well-equipped to play the other.